Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Thank you for considering a homeless shelter dog as your next BEST FRIEND !

 As one can guess, not every dog is perfect in every home.
 We try to let you know as much as we can about each dog before an adoption takes place.
-We personally screen and live with each dog before their adoptions.
+We personally screen and know that our dogs have lived in a foster home before being adopted. .
 We do ask for a completed application prior to meeting our pups privately.
-We require that everyone living in the room meet the dog and us before an adoption can take place.
+We require that everyone living in the home meet the dog and us before an adoption can take place.

 Applications are here: http://www.LuckyPupDogRescue.com.